 - 5 cloves garlic peeled and chopped (reserve 2 to pomegranate sauce)

 - 2 shallots peeled and chopped

-- 2 tbsp barrel aged balsamic vinegar We used FM03 Barrel Aged Organic Balsamic Vinegar of Modena
+- 2 tablespoon barrel aged balsamic vinegar We used FM03 Barrel Aged Organic Balsamic Vinegar of Modena

 - fresh herbs